from BPTK_Py.bptk import bptk

 The graph below shows what happens when we set the inventory adjustment time to 8 weeks.

-title="Order Behaviour – 8 Weeks Inventory Adjustment Time",
+scenarios="Order Behaviour – 8 Weeks Inventory Adjustment Time",

-y_label="Beer Ordered",
+x_label="Beer Ordered",

-equations=["brewery.sending_orders","distributor.sending_orders","wholesaler.sending_orders","retailer.sending_orders", "consumer.sending_orders"],
+y_label=["brewery.sending_orders","distributor.sending_orders","wholesaler.sending_orders","retailer.sending_orders", "consumer.sending_orders"],

-"sd_dsl_beergame_inventory_adjustment_time_8_brewery.sending_orders" : "Brewery",
+series_names"sd_dsl_beergame_inventory_adjustment_time_8_brewery.sending_orders" : "Brewery",

 "sd_dsl_beergame_inventory_adjustment_time_8_distributor.sending_orders" : "Distributor",